krateoplatformops/github-provider-kog-chart/docs/troubleshooting.md

 On the other hand, if you first add the collaborator with a higher permission level (e.g., `push`), and then downgrade the permission to `pull`, the collaborator **will** be visible in the list in the GitHub UI.

 This behavior is related to how GitHub handles permission inheritance from organization-level settings.

+#### Note on "Mixed roles" warning on GitHub UI

+A user that is an organization owner is already an admin of all the repositories in the organization.
+Therefore, if you try to add an organization owner as a collaborator to a repository with a lower permission level (e.g., `push` or `pull`), the user will still have admin access to the repository due to their organization owner role and you will incur in continuous reconciliation loops as the external state of the permission will always be `admin`.
+On the GitHub UI, the user will be shown but with a warning icon "Mixed roles" next to their username.

+Additionally, if you try to add an organization owner as a collaborator to a repository with `admin` permission, the GitHub UI will not show the user in the collaborators list of the repository.

 ### Workflow